cap-js/docs/java/developing-applications/building.md

 #### Maintaining cds-dk

 1. package.json and npm ci
 Newly created CAP Java projects maintain the `@sap/cds-dk` with a specific version as a devDependency in `package.json`.
-So, when you update the version, run npm install from the command line to update the `package-lock.json`.
-After that when `npm ci` is run, it uses the updated version of `@sap/cds-dk`.
+So, when you update the version, run npm install from the command line to update the `package-lock.json`. `npm ci` will then install the updated version of `@sap/cds-dk`.

 2. Goal install-cdsdk
  Older CAP Java projects that use the `install-cdsdk` goal of the `cds-maven-plugin` don't update `@sap/cds-dk`.
 By default, the goal skips the installation if it's already installed.